RHS Growing Guides

 Free-standing damson trees are best pruned as:

 • Pyramid trees – similar to bush trees, but with their central shoot (leader) intact, so they don’t have an open centre.
-The branches start lower down, 40–50cm (15–20in) from the ground, and get gradually shorter further up the tree, to create a pyramid shape
+The branches start lower down, 40–50cm (16–20in) from the ground, and get gradually shorter further up the tree, to create a pyramid shape

 Damson trees can also be trained into more space-saving shapes, ideal for small gardens or if you want to grow several fruit trees.
-The best shapes for damsons are:
+The best trained shapes for damsons are:

 • Fans – a short trunk topped with a flat fan of radiating branches, trained against a wall or fence.
-Prune twice a year, in early summer and after fruiting – see initial pruning of fans and pruning established fans
+Prune twice a year, in early summer and straight after fruiting – see initial pruning of fans and pruning established fans

-• Cordons – compact tree comprising a single stem with very short side-shoots, ideal for small spaces and pots.
+• Cordons – a compact tree comprising a single stem with very short side-shoots, ideal for small spaces and pots.
 Support with a sturdy stake or horizontal wires.
 As there are no truly dwarfing rootstocks for damsons, this method is less successful than with apples, but it can work with less vigorous varieties on semi-dwarfing ‘Pixy’ or ‘VVA-1’ rootstock.
 See training plums as cordons

 Trees can be bought ready-trained, partly trained or untrained, depending on how much work you want to do.
 Damsons aren’t suitable for training as espaliers.
+For more information, see our guide to pruning plums below (damsons are pruned in the same way as plums).

 Related RHS Guides